Martins3/Martins3.github.io/hack/x86/intel-manual.md

 no logical processor with a current VMCS that references it is in VMX non-root operation.** That requirement does not apply to the posted-interrupt descriptor.
 There is a requirement, however, that such modifications be done using locked read-modify-write instructions.

+## CHAPTER 34 SYSTEM MANAGEMENT MODE
+SMM is a special-purpose operating mode provided for handling system-wide functions like power management, system hardware control, or proprietary OEM-designed code.
+It is intended for use only by system firmware, not by applications software or general-purpose systems software.
+The main benefit of SMM is that it offers a distinct and easily isolated processor environment that operates transparently to the operating system or executive and software applications.

+The execution environment after entering SMM is in real address mode with paging disabled (CR0.PE = CR0.PG = 0).
+In this initial execution environment, the SMI handler can address up to 4 GBytes of memory and can execute all I/O and system instructions.

 # questions
 flat and cluster